rgsoc-jam/rgsoc-jam.github.io/_posts/2016-08-09-rice-pudding-day.md

 'Adds a to b'
 {% endhighlight %}

-- To go to a specific line in Emacs: `M+g g`, then enter line number. :tropical_drink:
+- To go to a specific line in Emacs: `M-g g`, then enter line number. :tropical_drink:

 ## TODO:
 - Response: